Profilerr

 Tick rate refers to how often a server updates, measured in hertz.
 A higher tick rate means more frequent updates from the server, leading to a more responsive feel when moving or firing a weapon.
 Conversely, a lower tick rate can result in less optimal responsiveness.

-In CS:GO, the official servers had a fixed tick rate of 64 Hz and custom ones 128.
+In CS:GO, the official servers had a fixed tick rate of 64 Hz and custom ones of 128.
 But with Counter-Strike 2, there's a shift as they introduce a completely new system — sub-tick.

 CS2 players, including professionals, have raised concerns about input lags and delayed kill registrations due to the new sub-tick system.
 Although the system is more efficient, there is a visual delay in animations, leading to feelings of input lag and misaligned spray actions.
 So, let's see whether the new system is worse or better and how players should adapt to the new conditions.